 Sometimes you just want to keep prying eyes away from your stuff.
 We understand.
 There are a variety of ways to do it too.
 Applocks provide a quick, if somewhat ineffective, means of privacy.
 There are also special vault apps that store files and hide files from other apps.
 Of course, there are also OEM solutions as well.
 Whatever you choose to go with should keep out snoopy roommates or kids.
-However, a tech savvy individual can bypass these without too much effort.
+However, a tech-savvy individual can bypass these without too much effort or a little Google Searching.
 Additionally, a bug or a forgotten password means losing quite a bit of data.
 It’s not the end of the world, but more of a heads up that these aren’t infinitely secure apps and they do have problems.
-These really only provide short term privacy benefits.
+These really only provide short-term privacy benefits.
 In any case, here are the best gallery vault apps for Android!

 Price: Free / $1.99

 Hide Something is one of the cleanest gallery vault apps we’ve seen.
 It also works well enough as a vault app.
 You can share files directly from third party apps to this in order to hide them.
 Additionally, it features Google Drive support for hidden backups.
 That’s kind of neat, actually.
 Some other features include GIF support, a fake vault mode, fingerprint support, and more.
 It also doesn’t show up in the recent apps menu.
 It’s cheap, it looks good, and it has the more common features.
 The one caveat is that it doesn’t encrypt your files.
 Thus, a more tech savvy person with a file browser can still access your files.
 Great for your kids, not great for nosy and tech savvy thieves.

 See also: The best gallery apps for Android